 Week 3 Power Rankings: TVC-Ohio< < Back to

-It’s so good so far for the majority of the TVC-Ohio with all but its bottom two teams accumulating winning records through three weeks.
-While Athens has lived up to its preseason hype thus far, the middle and top of the conference standings are congested and with week four matchups pitting Nelsonville-York against River Valley, Athens against Alexander and Meigs against Vinton County, the standings could be shaken up come Friday night.
+It’s so-good so-far for the majority of the TVC-Ohio with all but Megis and Vinton County accumulating winning records through the first three weeks.
+While Athens has lived up to its preseason hype thus far, the middle and top of the conference standings are congested, but could begin to shake up with conference play beginning this weekend.

-Until then, here are our TVC-Ohio power rankings going into week four.
+Until then, here are the TVC-Ohio power rankings heading into week four.

 1) Athens Bulldogs (3-0)

 It's no surprise that through the first three weeks of the season, the Athens Bulldogs hold a spot atop the TVC-Ohio.
 The team’s high-caliber offense, run by Joe Burrow, Trae Williams and Ryan Leuhrman among others, have put up a sky-high average of 62 points per-game.

 2. River Valley Raiders (3-0)

 The Raiders football program has struggled in recent years, but the new season has treated them well with three consecutive wins to begin the year.
 River Valley’s early defense can be partially attributed to its defense, which has been holding opposing offenses to under 11 points per contest.